JohannesFKnauf/parti-time/README.md

     2019-08-13,17:00,18:00,,"Automated DEV host setup, Build pipelines",Customer Z 2019-08

 The timesheet feature generates a report that follows the usual format of classical timesheets, i.e. is time-slice oriented.

+# Known limitations

+## CLI util Startup time

+Startup time is awkwardly slow for a command line util.

+We consider this a minor limitation as the command line functions are used with low frequency as compared to the editing of your timeline.
+The editing performance is limited only by your editor of choice.

+We might still want to fix it.
+[GraalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/) and [lein-native-image](https://github.com/taylorwood/lein-native-image) might improve the situation a bit.
+Going to a fast-client-/cached-server-pattern would be the best and also enable other user interfaces than the CLI.
+See also the pattern of how [groovyserv](https://kobo.github.io/groovyserv/) does it: CLI client written in [go](https://golang.org/) and server in [Apache Groovy](http://groovy-lang.org/).
+See also prior art from the lisp community: [emacs daemon and emacsclient](https://www.emacswiki.org/emacs/EmacsAsDaemon).

+## Predefined reports

+As of now, there are only predefined reports.
+They are not nice and beautiful, either.

+We consider this a major limitation and envision something like a report query language to create arbitrary reports in a crosstab-like fashion.